 Bourbon Syrup

 - Combine water, sugar and bourbon in a small saucepan.
 Heat until sugar is dissolved and water is just beginning to boil.
-Remove from heat and set aside.
+Remove from heat and set aside to cool.1 Cup Water, 1 Cup Granulated Sugar, 2 Tablespoon Bourbon

 Cake

-- Add the softened butter and 200 grams (1 cup) of the granulated sugar to the bowl of a stand mixer.
+- Add the softened butter granulated sugar to the bowl of a stand mixer.
 Using the paddle attachment, mix on medium speed until the mixture is light and fluffy (2 - 4 minutes) , scraping the side of the bowl occasionally.
+Note - a hand mixer may also be used.1 Cup Unsalted butter, 1 Cup Granulated sugar

-- Add 2 teaspoons of bourbon to the bowl and mix until combined.
+- Add bourbon to the mixing bowl and mix until combined.1 Tablespoon Bourbon

 - Add the flour/baking powder/salt to the bowl and mix on low speed for one minute , scraping the side of the bowl occasionally (note: the batter will look dry).